What Is V-Beam Technology?

 This pulsed-dye laser (PDL) treatment method can also be used for skin conditions that are due to pigmentation problems.
 A few examples of these conditions that can be treated with V-Beam technology include:

 This treatment option is recommended for various skin tone types ranging in the pale to olive skin tone levels.
 Those with darker skin tones are not recommended to have this type of treatment as the melanin in the darker skin can block out the laser wavelengths.
-If you’re not sure if your skin is eligible for V-Beam Technology, go ahead and schedule a consultation with Dr. Kwan and find out.
+If you’re not sure if your skin is eligible for V-Beam Technology, please schedule a consultation with Dr. Kwan to find out.

 Consult With Dr. Kwan Today